See the Written Language Disorders (School-Age) Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

 Assessment of reading and writing skills takes into consideration the child’s developmental stage, language(s) used, and expected literacy skills, based on age or grade.
 Typical components of a comprehensive assessment for disorders of reading and writing include the following.

-See the ASHA Practice Portal page on Cultural Competence for guidance on taking a case history with all clients.
+See the ASHA Practice Portal page on Cultural Responsiveness for guidance on taking a case history with all clients.

 This is conducted if not completed during screening.
 See ASHA’s Practice Portal page on Childhood Hearing Screening.